 Because of this, the virus is going to exist in the world for years.
 That means unexpected breakouts will happen, and reactions will be strong and swift.
 Always check with official entry restrictions for any place you want to visit, which extends beyond ports of entry for a country.
-Tourist spots like landmarks, museums, beaches, and anything else that might be fun might not be open to the public when you’re planning a visit.
+Tourist spots like landmarks, museums, the best beaches in the world, and anything else that might be fun might not be open to the public when you’re planning a visit.
 Adjust your plans accordingly.

 Passports with proof of vaccination